-The Clock and Data signals measure 19K $\Omega$ to 5 volts and 57K $\Omega$ to ground.
-This pull up/down resistor combination gives an equivalent pull up of 14K $\Omega$ to 3.7 volts.
+The Clock and Data signals measure $19K \Omega$ to 5 volts and $57K \Omega$ to ground.
+This pull up/down resistor combination gives an equivalent pull up of $14K \Omega$ to 3.7 volts.
 No additional pullups are needed to make this touchpad work with a Teensy 3.2.
-The 5 volt input power has an RC filter as shown below.
+I didn't bother testing the touchpad with a Teensy LC because the keyboard for this laptop has more pins than the LC can handle.
+The Dell D630 keyboard and touchpad code for the basic KVM and the Pi KVM can be downloaded from my repo.